rezamarzban/syms-web/README.md

 syms-web is portable lightweight complex equation solver and calculator, And doesn't need to any required software to be installed for working, Just download and use it quickly.
 For example download `syms-aarch64` to fresh Termux and use it without any required software installation as explained in `example1` directory.

+Note: In sum cases such as complex integral equations with imaginary part, The `sympy` doesn't give answer.
+Use `Wolfram Mathematica` instead.

 ### Some key features of syms-web:
 * Free
 * Open source